Fino a qui

-"Fino a qui" is a song recorded by Italian singer Alessandra Amoroso.
-It was released on 7 February 2024 through Epic Records.
+"Fino a qui" is a song co-written and recorded by Italian singer Alessandra Amoroso.
+It was released on 7 February 2024 through Epic as the lead single from her eighth studio album, Io non sarei.

 The song competed in the Sanremo Music Festival 2024, ranking ninth out of 30 entries.
 It marked the singer's first participation in Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest.

 Background and composition

 The song was written by the singer herself with Federica Abbate, Jacopo Ettorre, Pierfrancesco Pasini, and the record producer duo Takagi & Ketra.
 The lyrics quoted Mathieu Kassovitz's 1995 film La Haine ("So far, so good") and Vasco Rossi's song "Sally".

 In the press conference the singer explained that she agreed to record the song, initially proposed by Takagi and Ketra, because it reflected a difficult time in her life.
 Amoroso recounted that in the period between 2022 and 2023 she was subjected to a media pillory against her following the release of the album Tutto accade and the concert held at Milan's San Siro; the consequences of this hate campaign led her to the decision to temporarily distance herself from public life, moving to Colombia for a few months and to begin a course of psychotherapy:

 "[Slowly] as the piece took shape, I realized that it represented exactly that moment of mine.
 It contained references to La Haine, a movie in which, among the most significant scenes, is the one in which the main characters tell of a man who, throwing himself from the 50th floor of a building, at each floor as he plummets says to himself, "So far so good, so far so good."
 That image brought a knot to my stomach.
 I took that image, interpreted it in my own way, and realized that I could give it a different ending than the movie.
 I decided that, as far as I'm concerned, it doesn't count the fall, it doesn't even count the landing, because unfortunately you don't always land softly.
 The thing that matters is how you get back up after a fall, and especially what you decide to learn from that fall.
 And that is how my Up to Here was born."